robertjvt/Attribution-Relations/README.md

     │   ├── PARC3.0                   # Folder containg the PARC 3.0 data.
     │   ├── POLNEAR_enriched          # Folder containg the PolNeAR data.
     │   └── VaccinationCorpus         # Folder containg the Vaccination Corpus data.
+    │
+    ├── Evaluation                    # Folder containing the evaluation script.
+    │   └── evaluate.py               # The script for running an evaluation between prediction and gold standard.
     └── ...

 ## Acknowledgements